 Inspire Pay | Online Payment Tools for People How to farm - backyard farming on under an acre - Small Plot Intensive Farming - SPIN Google Acquires TxVia Over the last year, we’ve been hard at work developing Google Wallet, a payment service that makes it possible for people to redeem discounts, earn loyalty points and pay—all at the same time, whether they’re shopping online or at the store around the corner.
 Today, we’re thrilled to announce that we’ve acquired payments technology company TxVia to complement our payments capabilities and accelerate innovation towards our full Google Wallet vision.
 TxVia is a technology pioneer that offers a fast, flexible and highly reliable payments platform—which we believe is one of the best in the world.
 Since 2008, TxVia has supported the management of more than 100 million accounts.
-They’ve partnered with the industry’s best known brands, and their leadership team has played an instrumental role in defining the fast-growing prepaid card segment of emerging payments.
+Finding and purchasing products is a big part of day-to-day life.